 In other words, brands need to adapt their business models and marketing strategies to better fit the unique attitudes, preferences and spending patterns that characterize China’s lower-tier cities.
 Indeed, Chinese brands have tried to tailor their offerings to cater to the unique characteristics of lower-tier cities.
 Hema Fresh (#49) has recently announced its plans to develop four distinct retail formats.
-Most notably, its mini-shops, Hema Mini, aim to submerge and quickly cover the suburbs of not only first-tier, but also third and fourth-tier cities.
+Most notably, its mini-shops, Hema Mini, aim to submerge and quickly cover the suburbs of not only first-tier but also third and fourth-tier cities.
 Without the ease of accessibility traditionally found in first-tier cities where transportation infrastructure is sound, Hema Fresh’s mini-shops solve the problem of not being able to reach relatively obscure locations in lower-tier cities.

 Another prime example is Pinduoduo.
 The specialized e-commerce platform has experienced massive success in China’s smaller cities by offering deep discounts on generic products.
 The business model of Pinduoduo, in particular, has shown the platform’s shrewdness in leveraging the distinct characteristics of lower-tier cities to scale a userbase.
 Neighborhood communities tend to be more prevalent in lower-tier cities as multiple generations live under one roof and live within closer proximity with each other.
-Pinduoduo uses this to their advantage and its growth is built around offering huge economic incentives (deeper discounts and sweeter deals if users buy in groups and share purchases through messaging apps), encouraging users to promote the platform to their friends, families and neighbors.
+Pinduoduo uses this to its advantage and its growth is built around offering huge economic incentives (deeper discounts and sweeter deals if users buy in groups and share purchases through messaging apps), encouraging users to promote the platform to their friends, families and neighbors.
 As a result, it has persuaded not only individual users, but entire local communities, to shift their shopping online and has since become one of the biggest retail disruptors in a landscape traditionally dominated by Alibaba and JD.com.
 While Alibaba and JD.com have depended on individual buyers of the fast-growing middle class living in big cities to spend on luxury products, Pinduoduo set its sights on bargain-hunters in lower-tier cities who are often a part of close-knit communities.

 Consumers in lower tier-cities are also eager to travel more and know more.
 Connecting such consumers to the world outside is key to brands’ success in the market.

 Take international travel as an example.
 As it has become increasingly harder to win flight schedules in first-tier cities such as Beijing, Shanghai and Guangzhou, local economies in other parts of China are simultaneously developing and more cities are meeting the requirements to host cross-continental routes.
-Hainan Airlines (#45) has deployed continental routes from second-tier city airports to international metropolitan city airports over recent years, going as far to cut frequencies from Beijing and Shanghai to North America in order to focus its growth on lower-tier cities.
+Hainan Airlines (#45) has deployed continental routes from second-tier city airports to international metropolitan city airports over recent years, going as far as to cut frequencies from Beijing and Shanghai to North America in order to focus its growth on lower-tier cities.
 The move is seen as favorable among consumers, with many appreciating the airline’s efforts to bring more connectivity to the outside world.
-Hainan Airlines, as a result, is seen as a brand who “always meet [consumers] needs”.
+Hainan Airlines, as a result, is seen as a brand that “always meet [consumers] needs”.